d1koder/T1A2---Cafe_terminal_app/readme.md

 ### 3.1	Feature 1

-The app beings with a welcome message whcih simply just displays the name of the clients cafe.

-"DK's Coffee" will be displayed immediately upon opening app, after a 1.5 sec pause it will then direct the user to a prompt asking which coffee they'd like. the user will find out how to use this feature based on the assumption theyve ordered a coffee from a cafe prior to using any sort of coffee ordering app.
-TThis he menu will follow the same systemitc approach, just as if you were ordering a coffe in person.
-The ordering process will basically be self explanatory, while the menu functions "guide" the user therough their ordering experience until they reach their final order summary, with the users interacting by inputing their selection from the menu. ie. What coffee would you like?
-1)Flat-White, 2)Latte, 3)Cappuccino.The user will input either 1,2 or 3to select their coffee.  errors will be handled by first showing the user the only acceptable inputs and if user makes a mistake, an error messge will be displayed like so, "Oops!
+"DK's Coffee" will be displayed immediately upon opening app, after a 1.5 sec pause it will then direct the user to a prompt asking which coffee they'd like.
+The user will find out how to use this feature based on the assumption that they've ordered a coffee from a cafe prior to using any sort of coffee ordering app.

+The menu will follow the same systemitc approach, just as if you were ordering a coffe in person.
+The ordering process will basically be self explanatory, while the menu's categories will "guide" the user through their ordering process until they reach the final order summary.
+With the users interacting by inputing their selection from the menu. ie. What coffee would you like?
+1)Flat-White, 2)Latte, 3)Cappuccino.The user will input either 1,2 or 3 to select their coffee.
+Errors will be handled by first showing the user the only acceptable inputs and if user makes a mistake, an error messge will be displayed like so, "Oops!
 Looks like you enetered something else.
 Please enter a selection from the list."

 ### 3.2	Feature 2

-The user will not need to do anything to use this feature. it will be automatically displayed when using the app. the images will be displayed for the users enjoyment. as long as the user/s are not blind or have any physical impariments thatll obsrtuct theier eyes from veiwing the app directly, then by the very nature of images being images, the user will interact with this feature via their eyeballs.
-There should be no errors that the app wil handle with this feture.
+The user will not need to do anything to use this feature.
+It will be automatically displayed when using the app.
+The images will be displayed for the users enjoyment. as long as the user/s are not blind or have any physical impariments that'll obsrtuct their eyes from veiwing the app directly, then by the very nature of images being images, the user will interact with this feature via their eye's.

 ### 3.3	Feature 3

-Once the user has selected their coffee and along with all the otional extras, the app will take them to an order summary page, where it will display the order along with its final price.
-Again, by going off on the aforementioned assumption, the user will not need to learn how to interect with this feature. simply they will just check if the order is correct, making sure that the app has displayed their selections correclty, then the app will ask the user, "Your order is____, and comes to a total cost of $__.
+Once the user has selected their coffee and along with all the optional extras, the app will take them to an order summary page, where it will display the order along with its final price.

+Again, by going off on the aforementioned assumption, the user will not need to learn how to interect with this feature.
+Simply they'll just check if the order is correct, making sure the app has displayed their selections correclty, then the app will ask the user, "Your order is, and comes to a total cost of $__.
 Is this correct?".

 A Yes or No input will be prompted to the user.
-If the user is happy with thier order, they can proceed to input a Y for yes, and then the app will display a "thankyou" message before exiting the app and insteructuing the user to pick their order up in 5 mins.
-If user inputs N for No, the app will then go back to the ordering screen to start the order again.
+If the user is happy with the order, they can proceed to input a (Y) for yes, which the app will then display a "thankyou" message before exiting and instructing the to pick up order in 5 mins.
+If user inputs (N) for No, the app will then go back to the ordering screen to start the order again.

 ## 4.0	Control Flow Diagram